 Monogram Tree Topper

 A wooden block letter is transformed into a creative tree topper with some paint and holiday-color ribbon.
 Paint your letter a desired color; let dry.
-Measure strips of glittery ribbon to fit across your letter and adhere in place using hot glue.
-Secure a paper towel roll to the back of your letter with hot glue and slip onto top of tree.
+Measure strips of glittery ribbon to fit across your letter, and adhere in place using hot glue.
+Secure a paper towel roll to the back of your letter with hot glue and slip onto the top of the tree.

 Fleur-De-Lis Medallion Tree Topper